zhaojw1998/Query-and-reArrange/README.md

 ## Data
 * For details about the data we use, please refere to [./data](./data).

-## TBD
-* Demo page and more detailed instructions will come out soon!

 ## Contact
 Jingwei Zhao (PhD student in Data Science at NUS)